G-Core/product-documentation/documentation/web-security/configure-additional-protection-settings.md

 ## Change your IP

 An attacker can get your real IP using DNS History and attack it directly.
 Get a new IP and put it in the "Original IP" field in the Control panel.
-Don't mention/publish the IP anywhere else.
+Don't mention or publish the IP anywhere else.

 ## Check your DNS records